10 Steps to Successfully Negotiating a Premium Domain Purchase

 Avoid pushing too hard and always remain interested/available during the active negotiation.
 You don’t want to upset the seller or selling agent.
 Keep communication respectful and open to maintain goodwill with the contact.

 If you are buying through a domain marketplace, make sure to align with your representative when trying to buy domains.
 Domain marketplaces are excellent resources for inbound leads.
-Places such as SEDO or Afternic, provide a market for parties interested in buying a domain by searching available inventory by keyword and tld.
+Places such as SEDO or Afternic provide a market for parties interested in buying a domain by searching available inventory by keyword and TLD.

 10. Get the deal closed with an escrow service